 Yes.
-A perinatal stroke is a stroke that happens to a baby while in utero or up to a month after birth.
-Perinatal strokes are especially common during the week surrounding birth (1), and the majority occur during labor and delivery.
-A recent estimate suggests the incidence of perinatal stroke may be about one in 2800 live births (2).
+A perinatal stroke is a stroke that happens to a baby between 20 weeks gestation and 28 days after birth (1).
+Perinatal strokes are especially common during the week after birth.
+A recent estimate suggests the incidence of perinatal stroke may be about one in 2200 live births (1).

 Perinatal Stroke and HIE

-There are many types of perinatal stroke; the main factors for classification are as follows (3):
+There are many types of perinatal stroke; the main factors for classification based on time are as follows (1):

-Babies are born with twice as many red blood cells as an adult; this helps them absorb oxygen in the womb, which is a relatively low-oxygen environment.
+Babies are born with twice as many red blood cells as adults; this helps them absorb oxygen in the womb, which is a relatively low-oxygen environment.
 However, it also means that their blood is much thicker than a healthy adult’s, and therefore they are at high risk for blood clots and stroke.
-The following factors can also contribute to perinatal stroke:
+The following factors can also contribute to perinatal stroke (3):

-- Dehydration.
-This can cause blood to thicken and clot.
+- Dehydration: Dehydration after birth can cause blood to thicken and clot.

-- Infections such as Sepsis and Meningitis.
-These can also lead to clotting.
+- Infections such as sepsis and meningitis: Sepsis and meningitis after birth can lead to clotting.

 The mother’s health can also affect the likelihood of perinatal stroke.
 Some of the maternal risk factors are diabetes, autoimmune disease, and blood-clotting disorders.

 Perinatal strokes can be difficult to recognize.
 The typical symptoms in adults and older children – speech problems, weakness or numbness on one side of the body, etc – do not manifest as clearly because all newborns are unable to talk and lacking in strength and coordination.
-However, fetal stroke often leads to infant seizures.
-While seizures also present differently in newborns than in adults, there are some potential indications, such as:
+However, fetal stroke often involves the following signs and symptoms (1):

 As a baby gets older, asymmetrical weakness may become more apparent.
 They may also begin to favor one hand over the other.
 Sometimes this is mistaken for right or left “handedness.”
 However, handedness normally does not develop until a baby is about one year old – earlier, it may be a sign of a stroke.

 Because the initial signs and symptoms of a stroke can be very subtle, medical professionals should use additional diagnostic tools if they suspect that a stroke may have occurred.
-These may include:
+These may include (1):

 - Taking images of the brain through an MRI or CT scan.
-In rare situations, brain imaging can be done in utero through the use of an ultrasound if there are signs of fetal stroke (4).
+In rare situations, brain imaging can be done in utero through the use of an ultrasound if there are signs of fetal stroke.

 - EKG to record heart rhythm